kcl-lang/kcl-lang.io/blog/2023-12-18-cloud-native-configuration-language-kcl/index.md

 Therefore, we urgently need a way to reduce the cognitive burden of developers, provide efficient dynamic configuration management, and ensure the reliability of configuration through standard configuration testing and verification methods to ensure the efficiency and security of infrastructure.

-## Cloud Native Strategy Configuration Language - KCL
+## Cloud Native Configuration and Policy Language - KCL

 So we tried to design a new configuration language KCL to solve many of the problems mentioned above by designing the language syntax and enhancing the surrounding tools.